PetraMoser/Patent/README.md

 # Pirates and Patentents Replication File

-This repository contains historical patent data used in various academic publications.
+This repository contains historical patent data and replication code for the book *"PIRATES AND PATENTS: THE ROLE OF INTELLECTUAL PROPERTY IN THE DEVELOPMENT OF THE WESTERN WORLD"* by Petra Moser

 > **Please cite the corresponding publication if you use any of the data.**